LibreOffice/core/README.md

-There is no automatic testing of these files the conversions are just executed producing files in the subdirectory __converted__, these can be manually checked.
+There is no automatic testing of these files the conversions are just executed producing files in the subdirectory __converted__, these must be manually checked.

 > Note that the output files have the same name as the input files with changed file types extensions.